elastic/beats/libbeat/autodiscover/README.md

 ### Template based autodiscover

 Example:
-As en example we will use gain redis module.
+As an example we will use gain redis module.
 In agent.yml(configmap) an extra input block needs to be added.
 ```
       # Add extra input blocks here, based on conditions